 Cracks Deepening In NFL OL Play

 There was a time when offensive linemen took center stage in the NFL.
 The “Hogs” of the Washington Commanders franchise in the 1980s and 1990s were the foundation on which they built a 3-time Super Bowl winner.
 Russ Grimm, Jeff Bostic, Joe Jacoby, and Mark May played together for nearly a decade.
 Grimm would ultimately make the Hall of Fame.
-That group were outliers in notoriety, but there were others that matched or exceeded their level of play and continuity at the time.
+They were outliers in notoriety, but others matched or exceeded their level of play and continuity at the time.

-There have been other great offensive lines, and great offensive linemen.
-A series of changes to how the game is played and practiced has made it harder to find quality offensive linemen, let alone string enough together to form a great line.
+There have been other great offensive lines, and great offensive linemen along the way, but fewer champions can point to that position group as the reason why they got there.
+A series of changes to how the game is played and practiced have made it harder to find quality offensive linemen, let alone string enough together to form a great line.

 The disappearing upper middle class